 This portion of the program provides a breakdown of how to use progressions, along with different techniques to execute and steps to follow to get the most out of your gym sessions.

 Example of Progressions Chart in Use

-Here you’ll find a printable chart which shows you, in numeric and easy-to-read format, how to use progressions.
+Here you’ll find a printable chart that shows you, in a numeric and easy-to-read format, how to use progressions.
 It lists the sample exercise to do for each date, along with the weight in pounds, repetitions, and e1RM.

 Many useful tips are also provided in this section.

 This portion of the program provides you with an abundance of charts that will serve as your guide to incremental progressions.
 For example, you follow the weight in pounds, repetitions, and e1RM listed and slowly progress through the chart.
 It goes up to 500 pounds, so certainly you’ll find where you’re at on the chart and can progress from there.

 These charts are the same as the prior, only the information is displayed in kilograms.

 Here you’ll find the incremental progressions workout plan the author himself follows.
 This is more detailed than the prior and breaks down your gym days for you.
 There are three different levels you can start at – one that’s basic but effective, one for advanced training, and one for experienced strength.
 There’s also an additional regime for super abbreviated but more frequent progressions, and sample weeks to follow.

 Top that up with the two extra bonuses you receive at no extra charge and the 60-Day Money Back Guarantee, and you have nothing to lose.
 The choice is completely yours.
 You can either continue to work out the way you are, or you can choose to work out smarter and see better results.
 If your choice is the latter then you know what to do.